 Dear [New Resident’s Name],

-On behalf of [Church’s Name], I would like to offer a heartfelt welcome to the local community and hope that your move has gone well.
+On behalf of [Church’s Name], I would like to offer a heartfelt welcome to the local community.
 I hope you have been welcomed with love, kindness and faith.

 If you are looking for a place to celebrate your faith, our congregation would be delighted to come together to bless your arrival.
 We hold regular services on: